AlphaWallet/alpha-wallet-ios/README.md

 The best way to submit feedback and report bugs is to open a GitHub issue.
 Please be sure to include your operating system, device, version number, and steps to reproduce reported bugs.

+## GPL Acknowledgement

+The codebase for this app is originally forked from the Trust ethereum wallet and has had many major modifications.
+Their iOS repo can be seen here: https://github.com/TrustWallet/trust-wallet-ios